 Helen Baggott is a writer and editor from Dorset.
 She began researching postcards almost 20 years ago and so far has researched more than 300 – with more in the wings.

-And today she's going to be sharing some of the stories and the research behind those stories of some London related postcards.
-So, Helen, welcome and thank you very much for joining us today.
+Hazel Baker: So, Helen, welcome and thank you very much for joining us today.

-Hazel Baker: How did you start going down this rabbit hole?
+How did you start going down this rabbit hole?

 Helen Baggott: Well, it’s one of those situations where you’re not looking for a hobby, but something actually finds you.
 It began 20 or so years ago with a couple of postcards that my father bought and one of them was sent to a soldier in 1913.
 And I just decided to try and discover some more about his life and very sadly, he was killed during the first world war.
 And I just felt that as important as it is.
 And in fact, it’s essential to remember that someone has given their life in a war.
 It’s also important to remember the life they lost and also perhaps the life that was never going to follow on for them.

 And so just researching one postcard, a soldier’s short life, it just led me on to researching more because it was such a satisfying project, which connected me with his family in America and in this country and is still revealing more information I never expected to hear about.
 So that’s what started me off on the project.

 Hazel Baker: I think it’s brilliant.
 And you’ve got some stories that you’re wanting to share with us today.